Couapy/Toi/README.md

 The following instructions are here to help you to setup Toi.

-Please make sure `Django`, `django_ckeditor`, `pillow` and `social-auth-app-django` packages are installed.

-Even if they are not installed please run :
+Install dependencies by:

-> pip3 install Django django_ckeditor social-auth-app-django pillow
+> pip3 install -r requirements.txt

 * Edit *settings.py*
   * Set debug to `False`